Sean 'Diddy' Combs gets standing ovation from inmates after court victory, his lawyer says

 For Agnifilo, a final surprise awaited him after Combs' bail was rejected when a man collapsed into violent seizures at the elevators outside the courtroom.

-"I'm like: 'What the hell?'" recalled the lawyer schooled in treating seizures.
+“I'm like: ‘What the hell?'” recalled the lawyer, who has experience in treating seizures.

 Agnifilo straddled him, pulling him onto his side and using a foot to prevent him from rolling backward while a law partner, Jacob Kaplan, put a backpack under the man's head and Agnifilo's daughter took his pulse.